pirategiri/django-gms/README.md

 # django-gms
-A simple django application for gyms and people.
+A simple application made with django.
+It is a gym management system.